-In B&NES people living on a low income tend to have diets that are less healthy than people living on higher incomes1.
+In B&NES people living on a low income tend to have diets that are less healthy than people living on higher incomes (JSNA, 2014).
 This trend is related to "food poverty" which is the inability to access or afford foods that make up a healthy diet (See appendix 6).
-Rising food prices, inadequate provision of healthy and affordable food options, and a lack of access to finance, transport, cooking skills and facilities are all factors that contribute to food poverty and unhealthy diets13.
+Rising food prices, inadequate provision of healthy and affordable food options, and a lack of access to finance, transport, cooking skills and facilities are all factors that contribute to food poverty and unhealthy diets (Maslen et al., 2013).